VenusChhantel/PMAT-WriteUp/3-1.GonePhishing-MaldocAnalysis/sheetsForFinancial.xlsm.md

             End Sub

-From the VBScipt, it can be seen that, from its C2 'srv3.wonderballfinancial.local', it downloads 'abc123.crt' and save it as 'encd.crt'.
-It then uses certutil to decode 'encd.crt' and then save it as a PowershellScript 'run.ps1'.
-And then executes 'run.ps1' script by allowing execution of the unsigned PowerShell script and by hidding the its window.
+From the VBScipt, it can be seen that:
+- From its C2 'srv3.wonderballfinancial.local', it downloads 'abc123.crt' and save it as 'encd.crt'.
+- It then uses certutil to decode 'encd.crt' and then save it as a PowershellScript 'run.ps1'.
+- Finally, it executes 'run.ps1' script by allowing execution of the unsigned PowerShell script and by hiding its window.